SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 1. Append each response to a file, writing frequently.
 1. Offload these decisions to database management software.

-To repeat the exercise below at home, request an API key at https://api.data.gov/signup/, and store it in a file named `api_key.py` in your working directory.
-The file should contain the single line `API_KEY = your many digit key`.
-{:.notes}

-===

 The [data.gov](https://www.data.gov) API provides a case in point.
 Data.gov is a service provided by the U.S. federal government to make data available from across many government agencies.
 It hosts a catalog of raw data and of many other